zkxjzmswkwl/cb-workshop/Prelude.md

 # A brief refresher on OOP
-OOP, or Object Oriented Programming, is a framework of thinking when developing and designing software.
+OOP, or [Object Oriented Programming](https://en.wikipedia.org/wiki/Object-oriented_programming), is a framework of thinking when developing and designing software.
 It's, in practice, largely shit.
 OOP itself is not inherently bad by any means.
 Assuming all rules of OOP are followed, the resulting codebase should be fairly consumable.
-However, following every rule to a T is not easy, and the majority of software projects fail at doing so.
+However, following every rule to a T is not easy, and such a feat is rarely achieved.

 Rather than attempting to follow the rules to a T, which never happens in real-world scenarios, I prefer to "tread with caution".
-I use classes, I sometimes even *like* using classes, but I don't default to using classes.
+I use classes, I sometimes even *like* using classes, but I don't **__default__** to using classes.

 Java will have you believe that classes should be the default, the go-to.
-So much so it forces that on you.
+So much so that classes are forced onto you.

 Most languages don't give a shit.